nadrojisk/PythonIDS/project2.md

 ```

 For `ack_heuristic_detection` we take in the same parameters and pass them to `sniffer`.
-The idea behind an ACK Scan is that the scanning machine will probe every port for a specific machine and set only the ACK TCP flag.
+The idea behind an ACK Scan is that the scanning machine will probe every port for a specific machine and set only the **ACK TCP flag**.
-Setting the ACK TCP flag and only that flag is not abnormal behavior in of itself.
+Setting the ACK TCP flag and only that flag is *not abnormal behavior* in of itself.
-However, doing this to multiple unique ports is quite suspicious.
+However, doing this to *multiple unique ports* is quite suspicious.
 Therefore, for our implementation we look at TCP packets and log all the unique ports every IP probes with only the ACK TCP flag set.
 If this counter passes a predefined value, which we have set to 10, it is flagged.